Coignet Stone Company Building: Restoration

 During mid-2013, Whole Foods submitted plans to the New York City Department of Buildings to install new windows and doors, which the agency initially rejected.
 The Whole Foods store opened in December 2013.
-The month of the store's opening, the city government fined Whole Foods $3,000 for not having restored the Coignet Building on time, representing about 0.00002 percent of the chain's $11.7 billion revenue in 2012.
+The month of the store's opening, the city government fined Whole Foods $3,000 for not having restored the Coignet Building on time.
 Residents and preservationists also alleged that construction of the store had caused portions of the base to crack.
 The fine was annulled because the city had not presented the necessary paperwork to court when issuing the fine.
 By that month, the Department of Buildings had approved new construction permits for the Coignet Building's restoration.
 As indicated by photographs published in early 2014, the interior had become dilapidated.

 Work on the building's renovation commenced in March 2014.
 The same month, the city fined Whole Foods again for failing to maintain the building.
 During the renovation, the faux-stucco facade was removed, and a contractor repaired and rebuilt damaged portions of the historic cast stone.
 By late 2015, the roof had been restored and the windows and doors were being replaced.
 The Coignet exterior renovation was completed in early 2016.
-The same year, the New York Landmarks Conservancy recognized the restoration with its Lucy G. Moses Preservation Award for "excellence in restoration."
-After the renovation the building was placed for sale by agent Cushman & Wakefield for $5 million; however, the listing did not attract any potential buyers.
+The same year, the New York Landmarks Conservancy recognized the restoration with its Lucy G. Moses Preservation Award for "excellence in restoration".
+However, the interior of the building remained unrestored.
+After the renovation the building was placed for sale by agent Cushman & Wakefield for $5 million; The listing drew no buyers.
 In August 2019, the Coignet Building was placed for sale again, this time for $6.5 million.

+In September 2023, the building received a coat of white limewash, covering up the recently restored cast stone, and was on sale for $2.7 million.
+By 2025, the sellers were seeking nearly $3 million for the property.